Photographing dogs is my obsession.

 But when I got my first interchangeable lens camera in 2006 I was hooked.
 When I retired from my career in enterprise and startup software marketing in 2014, I bought a professional-grade camera and some higher-end lenses, signed up for the first of several photography and Photoshop classes, and turned my focus exclusively to my passion: dogs.

-I live in Mill Valley with my husband and our 13-year-old rescue terrier (and most patient model), Lulu.
+I live in Mill Valley with my husband and our 14-year-old rescue terrier (and most patient model), Lulu.
 In the summer of 2016 I solo-hiked the whole John Muir Trail: 270 miles of high-elevation backpacking over 28 days, including a summit of Mount Whitney.
 Dogs are mostly not allowed in the backcountry wilderness, but I did manage to find a few out backpacking with their people in areas where permits allow.
 (In fact, a black Lab miraculously appeared once when I was chowing down a spam sandwich at least a hundred miles from nowhere.
 I believe Labs can smell food from longer distances than bears.)

 I proudly volunteer my photography services at The Milo Foundation in Point Richmond.
 Over the past 20+ years, Milo has rescued and found homes for more than 28,000 animals that faced euthanasia in California's high-kill shelters.
 I have photographed over 1,000 dogs and puppies (and many cats/kittens) there, editing over 4,000 images culled out of about 32,000 raw shots.
 (Phew!)
 I'm thrilled to have a small part in helping these wonderful animals find forever homes.
 I sell greeting cards at Two Neat in Mill Valley; 100% of the proceeds of those cards are donated to Milo as well.
 Please consider rescue the next time you add to your canine family.